lpcreas/FCM_fingerprint/README.md

 using Hill numbers.
 The script is structured into several processing steps, including data transformation, subsampling, normalization, kernel density estimation (KDE), and diversity index calculation.

-# MWE for fingerprint construction and Hill number calculation

 ## Modules

 - `numpy`: For numerical operations.